Yasmina Zaytoun: Early life and education

 Zaytoun is from Kfarchouba, South Lebanon.
-Her father is from Kfarchouba, South Lebanon, while her mother is of Palestinian descent.
 She entered Notre Dame University-Louaize in Zouk Mosbeh to pursue a bachelor's degree in journalism.
 She achieved a TV presenter certification from the Al Jazeera Media Institute.
 In April 2021, she began hosting an educational show on Instagram called With Yasmina Show.

 Pageantry

 Miss Lebanon 2022

-Zaytoun won Miss Lebanon 2022, when she represented Hasbaya District, held at the Forum de Beyrouth in Beirut on 24 July 2022.
-She competed against 16 other candidates for the title and succeeded the previous winner Maya Reaidy.
-During the virtual speech given by Miss USA 2010 Rima Fakih, the national director of Miss Universe Lebanon, it was announced that the winner of the pageant would represent Lebanon at Miss Universe 2022 in addition to Miss World 2023.
+Zaytoun represented the Hasbaya District at the Miss Lebanon 2022 competition, held at the Forum de Beyrouth in Beirut on 24 July 2022, where she competed against 16 other candidates for the title.
+At the conclusion of the event, Zaytoun was crowned Miss Lebanon 2022 by the outgoing titleholder Maya Reaidy, becoming the first titleholder to be crowned following the pageant’s three-year hiatus from 2019 to 2021.

+During a virtual address by Rima Fakih, the national director of Miss Universe Lebanon, it was announced that the winner of the pageant would represent Lebanon at the Miss Universe 2022 and Miss World 2023 competitions.